Courses and Workshops

-The Recognition of Teaching for Researchers (ROTOR) scheme, run by the Centre for Academic Practice and the Doctoral College, is currently underway for the 2017-18 academic year.
-This scheme supports Doctoral Researchers and Research Staff to develop their teaching practice and to assemble an application for the award of Associate Fellow of the Higher Education Academy (AFHEA), which is recognised across the UK Higher Education sector.
+Applications are now open for the Recognition of Teaching for Researchers (ROTOR) scheme, run by the Centre for Academic Practice and the Doctoral College, for the 2018-19 academic year.
+This scheme supports Doctoral Researchers and Research Staff with experience of teaching to further develop their teaching practice and to assemble an application for the award of Associate Fellow of the Higher Education Academy (AFHEA), which is recognised across the UK Higher Education sector.

 Who is eligible?